jpalvarezl/HaToken/README.md

 ### Way forward

-- Focus on the regex on grokking `tiktoken`'s regexes for each encoder.
+- Focus on the encoders' regex for `tiktoken`.
 - Write the regex correctly in a C# compliant way.
 - Test with an external script.
 Meaning, table test different inputs and assert over the output of `tiktoken` vs `HaToken`